 What good looks like: configurable approvers, due dates, reminders, one-click “acknowledgment required,” inline change notes.

-Demo request: “Show a policy moving from draft to acknowledged with approver names/timestamps.”
+Demo request: “Show a policy moving from draft to acknowledged with approver names and timestamps.”

 What good looks like: side-by-side diffs, restore points, approver lineage, exportable logs.